conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 .. note::
   In the past ``conda-forge`` used to vendorize some of ``defaults`` dependencies that were not built in our infrastructure, like compilers run-times, to avoid the mixing channel problem.
-  However, with the ``strict`` option, we no longer have to vendorize those (which has its own problems too), instead we removed everything that is not built in ``conda-forge`` and let ``strict`` pull those from ``defaults``.
+  However, with the ``strict`` option, we no longer have to vendorize those (this led to its own set of problems), instead we removed everything that is not built in ``conda-forge`` and let ``strict`` pull those from ``defaults``.

   TL;DR if you are experiencing missing compilers run-times like ``libgcc-ng``, that is probably because you removed ``defaults``, just re-add it and activate ``strict`` for a smooth and stable experience when installing packages.